mongodb/motor/README.rst

 Motor works in all the environments officially supported by Tornado or by asyncio.
 It requires:

-* Unix, including Mac OS X. Windows is not supported.
+* Unix, including macOS.
+Windows is not supported.
 * PyMongo_ 3.10 or later.
-* Python 2.7 or later.
+* Python 3.5 or later.
-* `futures`_ on Python 2.7.
-* `backports.pbkdf2`_ for faster authentication with MongoDB 3.0+,
-  especially on Python older than 2.7.8, or on Python 3 before Python 3.4.

 See `requirements <https://motor.readthedocs.io/en/stable/requirements.html>`_
 for details about compatibility.